heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 ### Available Algorithms

 SAPL supports all permutations of voting style, default, and error handling.
-The only restriction is that `first-vote` cannot be used at PDP level (document order is undefined).
+The only restriction is that `first` cannot be used at PDP level (document order is undefined).

 **Examples:**

 ```
-deny-wins or permit
+priority deny or permit
-deny-wins or deny
+priority deny or deny
-deny-wins or abstain
+priority deny or abstain
-deny-wins or permit errors propagate
+priority deny or permit errors propagate
-permit-wins or deny
+priority permit or deny
-permit-wins or abstain errors propagate
+priority permit or abstain errors propagate
-first-vote or deny
+first or deny
-first-vote or abstain errors propagate
+first or abstain errors propagate
 unanimous or deny
+unanimous strict or deny
 unanimous or abstain errors propagate
-unique-decision or abstain errors propagate
+unique or abstain errors propagate
 ```

 ### Choosing an Algorithm